Brett Klima Wildlife Area

-The Black Hawk County Conservation Board, Cedar Valley Wetlands Foundation, Pheasants Forever, Whitetails Unlimited, Scheels Sport Shops, The Waterloo Brown Bottle acquired this portion of land with the help of other organizations and agencies.
+The Black Hawk County Conservation Board, Cedar Valley Wetlands Foundation, Pheasants Forever, Whitetails Unlimited, Scheels and Waterloo Brown Bottle acquired this portion of land with the help of other organizations and agencies.
 Ducks Unlimited, The National Wild Turkey Federation (Iowa Chapter), Iowa Natural Heritage Foundation, a REAP Grant and a Iowa Habitat Stamp Grant were involved in the acquisition of this portion of land as well.
 Donations from the private sector came from Chuck and Pam Klima, Travis Keloma, The Young Family Foundation of Waterloo, as well as friends of Brett and the Keloma family.

 Park boundaries may not be clearly marked in all locations within the park so please be aware of park boundaries and respect private property.